carlosanunez/laravel-grid/readme.md

         //If title is not empty, it will generate sql where (AND) condition
         $criteria->compare('title', Input::get('title'));

-        //If title is not empty, it will generate sql where (OR) condition
+        //If content is not empty, it will generate sql where (OR) condition
         $criteria->orCompare('title', Input::get('content'));

         //use Laravel Query Builder